-Have you ever wondered where the 27 million people under age 65 and without health insurance are located, after the Exchange went into effect?
-Kaiser Family Foundation shows the number uninsured by state.
-Ten states make up 60% (over 16 million) of the US uninsured under 65: Texas, California, Florida, Georgia, New York, North Carolina, Illinois, Virginia, Arizona and Pennsylvania.
-KFF statehealthfacts.org updated 2018
+Have you ever wondered where the nearly 29 million people under age 65 and without health insurance are located, after the Marketplace Exchange went into effect?
+Kaiser Family Foundation shows the number uninsured (nonelderly, ages 0 to 64) by state, in 2019.
+Ten states make up 60% (over 17 million) of the US uninsured under 65: Texas, California, Florida, Georgia, North Carolina, New York, Illinois, Arizona, Ohio and Pennsylvania.
+KFF statehealthfacts.org updated 2020

-Identifies 27 states and Wash.
-DC that require adverse event reporting.
-Prepared by the National Academy for State Health Policy, a non-profit, non-partisan organization dedicated to helping states achieve excellence in health policy and practice.
-Pub.
-Dec.
-2007.
-The 2014 updated report (pub.
-Feb.
-2015) identifies 26 states and DC, but was not available online in 2019.
+The most recent guide identifies 26 states and Washington DC that require adverse event reporting.
+(Texas has since instituted a preventable adverse event reporting system, in 2015.)
+The 2014 Guide to State Adverse Event Reporting Systems was prepared by the National Academy for State Health Policy, a non-profit, non-partisan organization dedicated to helping states achieve excellence in health policy and practice.
+Published Feb.
+2015.

-Compare individual surgeons’ complication rates (risk-adjusted) for Medicare patients having one of 8 types of inpatient surgery: hip or knee replacement, laparoscopic gallbladder removal, cervical (neck) or lumbar spinal fusion (either posterior or anterior technique), and prostate resection or removal.
+Surgeon Scorecard for knee, hip, gallbladder, spinal fusion and prostate surgery shows complications for each hospital and doctor.
+It compares individual surgeons’ complication rates (risk-adjusted) for Medicare patients having one of 8 types of inpatient surgery: hip or knee replacement, laparoscopic gallbladder removal, cervical (neck) or lumbar spinal fusion (either posterior or anterior technique), and prostate resection or removal.
 Analysis by ProPublica looked at billing records from 2009 to 2013.
 Numbers of cases shown are MEDICARE-ONLY (although the column title omits that point), and require at least 20 cases for a doctor’s rate to be shown.
 Physician’s rate combines his/her Medicare cases at all hospitals.
 Website was somewhat controversial in 2015.
-Tool is easy to use; data have not been updated
+Tool is easy to use.
+Unfortunately, data have not been updated by ProPublica.

 Waiting list numbers of people waiting for a transplant: Kidney, pancreas, liver, intestine, heart, lung transplants.
-In May 2019, about 95,000 people were waiting for a kidney, and 13,000 for a liver.
+In June 2020, about 93,000 people were waiting for a kidney (19,000 in California alone) and 12,000 for a liver.
 Survival rates shown by age, sex and ethnicity.

 Find hospital trauma programs that are Verified Trauma Centers by ACS.
 Level I, II and III Trauma Centers are listed here, by state (and other international locations), at the American College of Surgeons’ (ACS) website.
 Trauma Center designation is a voluntary process that hospitals may choose to pursue for Adult and/or Pediatric care.
 Level I is the highest level of five levels.
-A description of what’s expected to be available at each level can be found at amtrauma.org.
+A description of what’s expected to be available at each level can be found at www.amtrauma.org.

 USNews.com identifies America’s Best Hospitals on the 2019-2020 Honor Roll.
 Mayo Clinic (Rochester, MN), Massachusetts General Hospital (Boston) and Johns Hopkins (Baltimore) top the list of 21 US hospitals identified (from 4,653 nationwide), who rank favorably in multiple specialties.
 Check the details to see specifics for a certain illness, since one hospital may not be ranked (by US News) as best in everything.
 Methodology report shows how the hospitals scored.
 Survival rate (30-day mortality rate) for Medicare patients and Patient Safety are two factors used in the rankings for most of the specialties.
 Reputation used for Ophthalmology, Psychiatry, Rehabilitation and Rheumatology.
 2019-2020 ratings use Medicare data from 2015-2017